louis845/DevOpsNotes/kubernetes/setup_harbor_config.md

 There are a few things to be set, search it up by the string `THINGS_TO_SET`.
 The first is the login credentials to push and pull and access the Harbor service.
 The username is `admin` and the password will be the one set in the YAML.
 The second is a randomly generated key string used internally.
 The third is a randomly generated `(username, password)` pair for Harbor to be used internally (not used externally for pull/push).

+Also, adjust the size of the Harbor registry in deployments, since some images may be quite large.

 ```yaml
 expose:
   type: clusterIP